How To Install Python 3.6 on Linux Using Terminal Interface

 To proceed with installation first we have to extract the downloaded package by executing the following command on the terminal window.

-As you can see in above package is extracted successfully.
-Let’s move on script configuration
+As you can see in the above package is extracted successfully.
+Let’s move on to script configuration

 Configuring Python 3.6.5 Script